heerohua/s3824227-APT-Individual/README.md

 - printScores function was updated to accomodate the multiplayer game mode and colour option enhancement

 ## Tests
+- Updated to latest commands with 'chmod +x' on whole test suite to ensure tests have permission to run
-- Updated existing test suite to accomodate new game modes
+- Updated existing test suite to accomodate new game modes and changes to game/menu structure
-- Imeplemented new tests <<<<<<>>>>>>

-# Remaining ToDo - Individual

-- Update README to include commands for running new game modes
+- Updated Save Game and Load Game functionality to work with new game modes and enhancements
-- Remove debugging / bloated comments
-- Add appropriate commenting to newly added features in qwirkle.cpp
-- Fix save/load function and re-enable in requisite sections (such as playTurn function)
-- Fix tests to accomodate changes in formatting / game modes